cmaalto03/java_ds_project/README.md

 A project from my Data Structures class with groupmates Maria Girgis, Josiah Rondon and Ava Dobro.

 The objective was to create a movie database for customers using Java in the command line.
-We needed to create a seemless interface for customers to be able to access movie records in different ways with the fastest Big O Notation.
+We needed to create a seamless interface for customers to be able to access movie records in different ways with the fastest Big O Notation.

 Data structures used: BST, Priority Queue, Queue